felddy/foundryvtt-docker/README.md

 ### Ports ###

-By default this container will listen on the following ports:
+This container exposes the following ports:

-- 1025: `smtp`
+- 25: `smtp`
-- 1587: `submission`
+- 587: `submission`
-- 1993: `imaps`
+- 993: `imaps`

+The sample [docker composition](docker-compose.yml) publishes the exposed ports at 1025, 1587, and 1993.

 ### Environment Variables ###